 EventTrust & Safety

 TrustCon is the global conference dedicated to T&S professionals.
-This year, find us in three events to talk about regulation of decentralised platforms, ROI for T&S, and Out-of-court dispute settlement bodies.
+This year, we participated on 4 events to talk about regulation of decentralised platforms, ROI for T&S, Out-of-court dispute settlement bodies, and child online safety.

 Our people in San Francisco